mulle-kybernetik/mkconsole/README.md

 # MkConsole

+### Changes in version 1.14

+This version of MkConsole requires Mac OS X 10.6 (Snow Leopard) or above.

+* MkConsole is now built as a 64-bit application.
+* Bug fixes

 ### Changes in version 1.13

 This version of MkConsole requires Mac OS X 10.6 (Snow Leopard) or above.